lcwllmr/poptools/examples/bad-csdp-clone/README.md

 - extend the `VecSymDomain` class by smarter Jordan multiplication, and block-structured matrices
 - go through the main solver file of CSDP and implement all the rules for detecting infeasibility etc.
+- measure timings of the various operations per iteration
 - add a nice CLI to make it available to other examples
 - add an integration test on [SDPLIB](https://github.com/vsdp/SDPLIB) to check correctness and compare with performance of CSDP
+- write explanations/derviations for each step of the solver

+These things might be nice to have:

+- add nice live visualization similar to tensorboard e.g. using Python's built-in HTTP server and [Chart.js](https://www.chartjs.org/); this could be super useful to integrate into the library because it would be very easy to test other algorithms as well
+- use [joblib](https://joblib.readthedocs.io/en/stable/) for managing larger problems? currently we're relying only on BLAS/LAPACK built-in multi-threading, which leads to very non-optimal CPU usage in most steps

 ## References